 Byrd Barr Place is using a grant from our Enterprise Development portfolio as the lead organization for a community of practice (CoP) established as part of the African American Financial Capability Initiative (AAFCI).
 Our two-year grant is supporting efforts from Byrd Barr Place and the CoP to lead the push for equitable public policies that impact African Americans in the Seattle area.

 This video is the third in a series of five short learning videos featuring some of our Seattle-area grantee partners.
-The first two focus on Ventures and Social Justice Fund Northwest, while the final two will spotlight Chief Seattle Club and Washington Immigrant Solidarity Network.
+The first two focus on Ventures and Social Justice Fund Northwest; the two following installments center on Chief Seattle Club, and Washington Immigrant Solidarity Network.

 Learning Video Series: Insights and Innovations from Five Seattle Grantees

 We filmed short, impromptu grantee interviews during our annual learning retreat in Seattle in May 2019.
 Watch videos from these grantees:

 Empowers entrepreneurship and small-business ownership among communities with few resources but unlimited potential.View the Interview

 Works toward long-term social change by funding grassroots community organizing throughout the Northwest.View the Interview

 Partners with organizations and individuals to provide basic human services and build advocacy about the effects of racism on people’s lives and the need for opportunities to build a good life.